|BYLAWS OF YOUNG SCANDINAVIANS CLUB

 3.7.
 Quorum.
 The presence in person of 15 voting members shall constitute a quorum.
 The members present in person at such meeting may continue to do business until adjournment, notwithstanding the withdrawal of enough members to leave less than a quorum.
 Whether or not a quorum is present, the meeting may be adjourned by a vote of the members present.

 3.8.
 Termination of Membership.
 The membership of each member of the YSC will terminate upon the member’s death, resignation, expulsion, or failure to pay dues as next described.
 Unless otherwise determined by the Board of Directors, each member’s membership will immediately terminate if his or her membership dues have not been paid within thirty (30) days after such member’s dues were due.
 Members terminated as a result of expulsion may not renew their membership in the YSC without obtaining the affirmative vote of at least two-thirds (2/3) of all the directors.
 If said member is unable to secure an affirmative vote from the directors, he or she may argue their case at a special meeting of the general membership.
-Reinstatement of membership can be obtained by securing at least a two-thirds (2/3) vote of the general membership present at said special or general meeting.
+Reinstatement of membership can be obtained by securing at least a two-thirds (2/3) vote of the general membership present at said special or general meeting powerpoint for free for mac.
 See Section 3.5.

 3.9.
 Suspension and Expulsion.
 Any member may be suspended or expelled from membership upon the affirmative vote of at least two-thirds (2/3) of all the directors if, in the discretion of the Board as indicated by such vote, the member is destroying the general welfare of the club.
 Nothing in these Bylaws shall be construed as granting to any member a continued membership or expectation of membership in the YSC.